 - Your total sales compared to last week, month or year

-By analysing that data, you can spot customer trends, as well as opportunities to grow your business.
-For example, if you notice that a specific loyal customer base regularly spends more than others, you can make it a point to alert them each time you have a new promotion.
+By analyzing that data, you can spot customer trends, as well as opportunities to grow your business.
+For example, if you notice that specific customers regularly spend more than others, you can make it a point to alert them each time you have a new promotion.

-By learning your customers’ unique behaviours, you’ll be better able to market to them.
+By learning your customers’ unique behaviors, you’ll be better able to market to them.

 Don’t Just Market to Your Customers; Reward Them

-One of the reasons you market to your customer base is to grow your sales.
+One of the reasons you market to your customers is to grow your sales.
 But that doesn’t mean that it’s all about you.
-Think about marketing as an opportunity to create a win-win situation for your business and your loyal customer base.
+Think about marketing as an opportunity to create a win-win situation for your business and your customers.